ericelliott/todotasks/testing.md

 ## Unit Tests

 Unit tests validate individual modules by testing the module's API surface.
-The best use case for a unit test is when a function maps from some inputs to some output in a predictable way:
+The best use case for a unit test is when a function maps from some inputs to some output in a predictable way. i.e.:

 ```
 (a[, b, c...]) => d